Dunja Ilić

-Dunja Ilić (Дуња Илић; born 10 September 1991) is a Serbian singer, songwriter and author.
-She released three studio albums; Misterija (2010), Živim na ivici (2011) and Gladna tvoje ljubavi (2013).
-She wrote six novels, of which she published only three Sat (2010), Božanstvena (2018) and Za gubtitak (2019).
-She wrote over thirty columns, and at the same time she was an activist for human rights.
+Dunja Ilić (Дуња Илић; born 10 September 1991), also known as Ajla Begović (Ајла Беговић), is a Serbian singer-songwriter and author.
+She began her professional music career in 2009 with the release of her debut single "Bidermajer".
+Ilić has released four studio albums: Misterija (2010), Živim na ivici (2011), Gladna tvoje ljubavi (2013), and Sitna slova (2026).
+In addition to her music career, she is also an author and has published three novels: Sat (2010), Božanstvena (2018), and Za gubitak (2019).

 Personal life

-Ilić was born on September 10, 1991, in Belgrade.
+Ilić was born on 10 September 1991, in Belgrade.
 Even as a little girl, she had the desire to be a singer and to be involved in music, and she also wanted to deal with criminology.

 Dunja comes from a family of intellectuals from her mother Mirjana and father Jovan, and she also has a brother, Tijan.
 In elementary school, she was extremely popular, but as she says, not as a princess from a fine family, but as an unbridled rebel.
 She went to choir and dramatic arts, but at the same time she developed her creativity and already at that age won the sympathy of those around her with her bold ideas.

 At the age of 15, Dunja wrote the book Ludački pogled.
 At the age of sixteen, she wrote two more novels, Vatra and Ima nešto što mu nije rekla, but as her parents were divorcing during that period, and both novels seemed to be autobiographies, she gave up in order to protect her parents' privacy from the publication of the same, despite the insistence of publishing houses that the novels be published and appear at the book fair that year.

 After that, she turns to school, completes two high school classes in one school year and decides to finally fulfill her childhood wishes and record her first song and music video.

 She published her first published novel Sat in 2010.

 She studied media culture at the University of Belgrade.

 After three studio albums, over ten high-budget music videos, Dunja decided to retire from the music scene because she believes that making music in Serbia is unprofitable, and the way she would do it would cost a lot financially, and she doesn't have the money for it because her father went bankrupt and the money she invested in her music career was never returned.

 After she retired from the music scene in 2013, in 2014 she fell in love within a week, got engaged, and after a month married Saša Grujić, and divorced a month later.
 She said that they didn't know each other enough because everything was going too fast, and they realized that they were quite different.

 The second novel Božanstvena came into the hands of readers in December 2018, and already the following year she published the third novel Za gubitak.

-Today she does several private jobs.
-She lives on the Belgrade-Sarajevo route.